politie/sherlock/README.md

 }
 ```

-The initial setup is slightly more complex, because we make all dependencies explicit at initialisation time, but the `selectPage` and `selectFontSize` functions have suddenly become preposterously simple.
-Wouldn't you agree?
+The initial setup is slightly more complex because we make all dependencies explicit at initialization time, but the `selectPage` and `selectFontSize` functions have suddenly become preposterously simple.

 ## Derivables